fjl/geas/README.md

 ### Local and Global Scope

 Names of labels and macros are case-sensitive.
-And just like in Go, the case of the first letter determines visibility of the definition.
+And just like in Go, the case of the first letter determines visibility of definitions.

 Macro and label definitions whose name begins with a lower-case letter are local to the file they're defined in.
 This means local definitions cannot be referenced by `#include` files.

-Identifiers beginning with an upper-case letter are registered in the global scope and are available for use in all files of the program, regardless of `#include` structure.
+Identifiers beginning with an upper-case letter are registered in the global scope and are available for use across files.
+When using `#include`, global definitions in the included file also become available in all other files.

 Global identifiers must be unique across the program, i.e. they can only be defined once.

-This means that files defining global macros or labels can only be included into the program once.
-It also means that instruction macros containing global labels can only be called once.
+Files defining global macros or labels can only be included into the program once.
+Note that the uniqueness requirement also means that instruction macros containing global labels can only be called once.
 Use good judgement when structuring your includes to avoid redefinition errors.

 lib.eas: